I Advance Masked: Bewitched

-Fripp and Summers would go on to record a second album, Bewitched, in 1984.
-In contrast with I Advance Masked, Bewitched resulted in more of a pop-sounding record.
-According to Summers, this time the album was about two highly skilled and educated guitarists “meeting on a different mountain and learning how to work together.
+Fripp and Summers recorded a second album, Bewitched, in 1984.
+In contrast with I Advance Masked, Bewitched was more of a pop-sounding record.
+According to Summers, this time the album was about two highly skilled and educated guitarists "meeting on a different mountain and learning how to work together.
 So much of guitar playing in this sort of situation is human psychology.
 How do I get the very best out of Robert Fripp in the studio?
 And we did it.
-It’s a balanced record.”
-The only single from the album, "Parade", was supported by a music video but it failed to chart.
+It's a balanced record."